 Treat people as if they were what they ought to be and you help them become what they are capable of becoming” -Goethe

-I am sending home this letter to introduce my 8th grade program to you.
-My name is Mr. Kelly and if you are receiving this letter I will be one of your daughter’s/son’s teachers this year.
-I feel the 8th grade is a very important year in preparation for the transition into High School education.
-Two of the focuses (besides curriculum) of my program are instilling and enforcing pride and respect.
-My program is designed to help my students develop or refine responsibility.
+I am sending this letter to introduce my 8th grade program to you.
+My name is Mr. Kelly, and if you are reading this letter, I will be one of your daughter’s/son’s teachers this year.
+I feel the 8th grade is a very important year in preparation for the transition into high school.
+A few of the focuses (besides curriculum) of my program is to help my students develop and refine responsibility along with instilling and enforcing pride and respect.
 One of the ways I work on this is with my assignment policy.

 check minus- “Bus work”: work not finished or poorly done = 40

-- zero-“No assignment” : wrong assignment/forgot it home or locker/dog ate it = 0
+zero-“No assignment” : wrong assignment/forgot it home or locker/dog ate it = 0

-This assignment will turn into a 0 if not made up **they are responsible.
+This assignment will turn into a 0 if not made up. **They are responsible.

 In parent portal it will eventually be listed as a zero with a note that it is

 check- Assignment complete = 90

 check plus- Assignment thoroughly done, 3 bonus points are awarded = 90 +3

 check plus plus - Wow, 6 bonus points are awarded = 90 +6

-Again after four assignment grades the four grades are averaged and it is recorded as a quiz grade.
-After the average is computed all of the check plus points are added.
+Again after four assignment grades, the four grades are averaged and that number is recorded as a quiz grade.
+After the average is computed all of the check plus points( Bonus points) are added.
 A student can have 3-24 points added to the average depending on the amount of check pluses they received on assignments.
 In this way bonus and extra points are always available in my class.
-This system is challenging for some of my students in the beginning, but it places the responsibility on their shoulders preparing them for the challenges of high school.
+This system is challenging for some of my students in the beginning, but it places the responsibility on their shoulders, preparing them for the challenges of high school.
 The system is not a universal system in the 8th grade.
-Each teacher has his/her own policy regarding homework, make-up, homework slips and sign and returns.
+Each teacher has his/her own policy regarding homework, make-up, homework slips, and sign and returns.

-With this system, if a student completes three out of four assignments, a 68 quiz grade is entered into the average.
+For example, if a student completes three out of four assignments, a 68 quiz grade is entered into the average.

 √ √ 0 √ = 68 quiz grade

 √+ √ √+ √ = 96 quiz grade

-Open book metade:
+Open book metade (½ Quiz):

 The Class itself:

 One of the greatest tools available to my students is my class website.
-I update the site everyday; I list the assignments everyday on the site and I also post all assignments in pdf. form.
-Along with assignments I also list other class related information on the site.
-You can also get to this site directly through the http://www.drregional.org/BMS ; the school website.
+I update the site everyday; I list the assignments everyday on the site, and I also post all assignments in google form readable by anyone.
+Along with assignments, I also list other class-related information on the site.
+The address is mrkelly.org Please sign up for my Remind announcements the codes are listed on my website.